Mohammed-Aali/scaling-sniffle/bot_🤖/README.md

 - [Pytest] for providing a Python framework for testing your code
 - [Requests] for providing a Python module that allows you to send HTTP requests

-I hope this updated README file meets your expectations.
-If you have any questions or feedback, feel free to contact me. 😊
+I hope this README file meets your expectations.
+If you have any questions or feedback, feel free to contact me.
+PEACE.